skerkour/kerkour.com/content/blog/the-unusual-way-im-funding-my-open-source-work.md

 * Hosting: where you offer a fully-managed version of your project.
 It’s certainly the easiest way to scale revenues but it’s not appropriate for all products.
 * Paying support: popularized by Red Hat and other Linux distributions, this model is hard to scale and create bizarre incentives.
 * Patronage: patrons are helping artists make a living since forever.
 Unfortunately as you are depending on the goodwill of your patrons, it’s an extremely precarious way of life without a huge audience.
-* [VC](https://en.wikipedia.org/wiki/Venture_capital): According to my empirical study, it’s extremely hard to create a long term business whose interests are aligned with those of its users going this way.
+* [VC](https://en.wikipedia.org/wiki/Venture_capital): According to my empirical study it’s extremely hard to create a long term business whose interests are aligned with those of its users going this way.
 * Having a real job™ beside: but is your project worth sacrificing all your free time for it?